sous-chefs/meta/docs/membership.md

 ## Commis

 Folks who agree to the decisions made by the sous-chefs in [meta](https://github.com/sous-chefs/meta).
 Yeah, it doesn't really give any power, but it's a way of showing support for the sous-chefs.

+## Becoming a Sous Chef

+Join us on the [Chef community slack](https://chefcommunity.slack.com/messages/sous-chefs/), say hi then;

+Send a PR to https://github.com/sous-chefs/terraform-github-org

+Adding yourself to:
+`members.tf`
+`chef_de_partie.tf`

+If there is a cookbook you wish to become a maintainer of then add yourself to that repo’s corresponding file e.g. for mongodb, add yourself to `mongodb.tf` (of course after discussing it in slack)